Stimulus-triggered acquisition of pluripotency: Overview

 Haruko Obokata claimed that STAP cells were produced by exposing CD45^{+} murine spleen cells to certain stresses including an acidic medium with a pH of 5.7 for half an hour.
 Following this treatment, the cells were verified to be pluripotent by observing increasing levels of Oct-4 (a transcription factor expressed in embryonic stem cells) over the following week using an Oct4-GFP transgene.
 On average only 25% of cells survived the acid treatment, but over 50% of those that survived converted to Oct4-GFP^{+}CD45^{−} pluripotent cells.
 The researchers also claimed that treatment with bacterial toxins or physical stress were conducive to the acquisition of pluripotent markers.
 STAP cells injected into mouse embryos grew into a variety of tissues and organs found throughout the body.
 According to the researchers, the chimaeric mice "[appeared] to be healthy, fertile, and normal" after one-to-two years of observation.
 Additionally, these mice produced healthy offspring, thereby demonstrating germline transmission which is "a strict criterion for pluripotency as well as genetic and epigenetic normality."

 STAP cells were supposedly able to differentiate into placental cells, meaning they would be more potent than embryonic stem cells or induced pluripotent stem cells (iPS).
 It was not clear why ordinary cells do not convert into stem cells when subjected to similar stimuli under ordinary conditions, such as acidity in the body; Obokata et al. suggested that in vivo inhibitory mechanisms may block conversion to pluripotency.
-Research is underway to generate stimulus-triggered acquisition of pluripotency (STAP) cells using human tissue: in February 2014, Charles Vacanti and Koji Kojima (Harvard researchers originally involved in the discovery and publication of STAP) claimed to have preliminary results of STAP cells generated from human fibroblasts, but concomitantly cautioned that these preliminary results require further analysis and validation.
+In February 2014, Charles Vacanti and Koji Kojima (Harvard researchers originally involved in the discovery and publication of STAP) claimed to have preliminary results of STAP cells generated from human fibroblasts, but concomitantly cautioned that these preliminary results require further analysis and validation.